 If the password for root is lost or forgotten, the video encoder must be reset to the factory default settings.
-See page 40.
+See Resetting to the Factory Default Settings, on page 35.

 The Live View page

 If your video encoder has been customized to meet specific requirements, the buttons and other items described below may or may not be displayed on the Live View page.
 The following provides an overview of each available button: